Keviinn1755/image-captioning-and-segmentation/README.md

-# 🧠 Image Captioning and Segmentation App
+# 🧠 Image Captioning and Segmentation

 A deep learning-based web application that performs **Image Segmentation** and generates intelligent **Image Captions**.
 Built using **Streamlit**, **TensorFlow**, and **Transformers**.